NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 We may use and disclose medical information about you so we can be paid for the services we provide to you.
-This can include billing you, your insurance company, or a third party payer.
-For example, we may need to give your insurance company information about the health care services we provide to you so your insurance company will pay us for those services or reimburse you for amounts you have paid.
+This can include billing you, your insurance company or a third part payer.
+For example, we may need to give your insurance company information about the health care series we provide to you or your insurance company will pay us for those services or reimburse you for amounts you have paid.
 We also may need to provide your insurance company or a government program, such as Medicare or Medicaid, with information about your medical condition and the health care you need to obtain determination if you are covered by that insurance or program.

 For Health Care Operations

-We may use and disclose medical information about you for our own health care operations.
-These are necessary for us to operate Kare-In-Home Health Services, Inc. and to maintain quality health care for our patients.
-For example, we may use medical information about you to review the services we provide and the performance of our employees in caring for you.
-We may disclose medical information about you to train our staff, volunteers and students working in Kare-In-Home Health Services, Inc. We also may use the information to study ways to more efficiently manage our organization.
+We may use and disclose medical information about you for our own healthcare operations.
+These are necessary for us to operate Kare In Home; and to maintain quality health care for our patients.
+For example, we may use medical information about you to review the series we provide and the performance of our employees in caring for you.
+We may disclose medical information about you to train our staff, volunteers and students working in Kare In Home.
+We also may use the information to study ways to more efficiently manage our organization.

 How We Will Contact You